Really? Drive-thru funeral window opens

-Each car that passes through is given three minutes to sign and bid their farewell.
+After cremation, the remains will be placed inside the funeral home and each car that passes through is given three minutes to sign and bid their farewell.

 Ivan Phillips, president of the Paradise Funeral Chapel, explained to ABC the concept behind the drive-thru funeral home, saying that most people do not like funeral homes because they are generally gloomy and dark.

 He also said that most funeral homes are not as friendly and accessible to people in wheelchairs.

 He first thought of the idea of a drive-thru in 2013 when he worked with an elderly lady whose husband had died.
 They were both living in a nursing home during the time of the husband’s death, and the woman was too sick to move around and make it to the funeral.

 Phillips thought that if they just had a drive-thru at that time, it would have been easy to take the woman for a van ride so that she could see her husband one last time.